FLAIROx/JaxMARL/README.md

 Multi-Agent Reinforcement Learning environments and algorithms implemented in JAX.

-JaxMARL combines ease-of-use with GPU enabled efficiency, and supports a wide range of commonly used MARL environemnts as well as popular baseline algorithms.
+JaxMARL combines ease-of-use with GPU enabled efficiency, and supports a wide range of commonly used MARL environments as well as popular baseline algorithms.
+Our aim is to have one library which enables thorough evaluation of MARL methods across a wide range of tasks against relevant baselines.
 We also introduce SMAX, a vectorised, simplifed version of the popular StarCraft Multi-Agent Challenge, which removes the need to run the StarCraft II game engine.

 ## Environments